vhcd/vhcd.github.io/_posts/2024-01-01-better-mice.md

 # Can't you use another gaming mouse?

 Which one?
 It seems they're all about DPI, which I don't care about, and having the shiniest customizable LEDS, which... why?
 Why on earth would I want LEDs on my mouse?
 Apparently, it seems everyone using high-end computer hardware LOVES having LEDs everywhere.
-I don't need LEDs anywhere except for my backlit keyboard, thank you very much.
+I don't need LEDs anywhere except good ol' white for my backlit keyboard, thank you very much.

 I mean I just opened the first mouse on the Logitech G website, and here are the selling points.